ethanhutchins33/discord-bot-example/README.md

 Example "Hello, world!" discord bot.

+-   `commands/choochoo.js`: Defines a simple slash command.
+-   `bot.js`: Handles interactions with Discord and executes commands.
+-   `deploy-commands.js`: Script to register slash commands with Discord API.

 ## How to run

-To "deploy" the slash commands, run `node deploy-commands.js`.

 To "run" the bot, run `node bot.js`.